 Personal profile

-This is a short paragraph just underneath your name and contact details giving prospective employers an overview of who you are and highlight qualities that are important for the role you are applying for.
-It’s best to keep this part short (just a few sentences).
+This is a short introduction placed just beneath your name and contact details.
+It tells hiring managers a little bit about you and what you’re looking for.
+Keep it to a few short sentences.
 Are you living outside the country you are applying in?
 Then make sure you mention the reason for looking for a job abroad.
 If you live outside the EU it’s best to also mention if you have a work permit or if you are in need of a work permit sponsor.

 Employment history